Venue ventilation for COVID-19

 I will meet online with your class for free.

-During the COVID-19 pandemic, much education has moved online.
+During the COVID-19 pandemic, much of education has moved online.
 One small silver lining of this disruption?
 It’s a good time to invite guest presenters into your online classroom.

 As an experienced facilitator and designer of participant-driven and participation-rich meetings, I love to share what I’ve learned during my four decades in the meeting industry.
 No pitches or selling anything.